egel-lang/allocator/README.md

 # An Egel allocator

-Spin-off back-end allocator based on mimalloc.
+Mock-up backend Egel allocator based on mimalloc.